Form 5695 instructions: How to claim the solar tax credit before it expires

 Finally, enter the result of line 3 of the worksheet on line 14 of Form 5695.
 Review line 13 and line 14, and put the smaller of the two values on line 15.

 If your tax liability is smaller than your tax credits, subtract line 15 from line 13, and enter it on line 16.
-That's the amount you can claim on next year's taxes.
+That's the amount you can claim on next year's taxes (unless the new law eliminates the ability to roll credits over).

 The value on line 15 is your amount of renewable energy credit this year.
 You must add that number to Schedule 3 and, ultimately, to your regular tax form, IRS Form 1040.